greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/INSERT.html.md

 ## <a id="section6"></a>Notes

 To insert data into a partitioned table, you specify the root partitioned table, the table created with the `CREATE TABLE` command.
-You also can specify a leaf child table of the partitioned table in an `INSERT` command.
-An error is returned if the data is not valid for the specified leaf child table.
-Specifying a child table that is not a leaf child table in the `INSERT` command is not supported.
+You also can specify a leaf partition in an `INSERT` command.
+An error is returned if the data is not valid for the specified leaf partition.
+Specifying a table that is not a leaf partition in the `INSERT` command is not supported.
 Execution of other DML commands such as `UPDATE` and `DELETE` on any child table of a partitioned table is not supported.
 These commands must be run on the root partitioned table, the table created with the `CREATE TABLE` command.

 For a partitioned table, all the child tables are locked during the `INSERT` operation when the Global Deadlock Detector is not enabled \(the default\).
-Only some of the leaf child tables are locked when the Global Deadlock Detector is enabled.
+Only some of the leaf partitions are locked when the Global Deadlock Detector is enabled.
 For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 For append-optimized tables, Greenplum Database supports a maximum of 127 concurrent `INSERT` transactions into a single append-optimized table.